Zhichen6/zhichen6.github.io/_pages/about.md

 # 👩‍🔬 Team

-## Principal Investigator
+## 🌟 Principal Investigator

-**Dr. Zhichen Liu**

-Dr. Zhichen Liu received her Ph.D. in Civil Engineering from the University of Michigan, where she was advised by [Prof. Yafeng Yin](https://cee.engin.umich.edu/people/yin-yafeng/).
+**Dr. Zhichen Liu** received her Ph.D. in Civil Engineering from the University of Michigan, where she was advised by [Prof. Yafeng Yin](https://cee.engin.umich.edu/people/yin-yafeng/).
 She also earned a dual Master’s degree in Industrial and Operations Engineering from the University of Michigan.

-She has published as first author in leading journals including *Transportation Science* and *Transportation Research Part C*, and previously served as a Visiting Scientist at General Motors.
+Dr. Liu has published as first author in leading journals including *Transportation Science* and *Transportation Research Part C*, and previously served as a Visiting Scientist at General Motors.
 Dr. Liu is a recipient of the Rackham Predoctoral Fellowship and was honored as the sole global awardee of the prestigious **Helene M. Overly Memorial Scholarship (2025)** by the WTS International Foundation for her contributions to research and community service.
 She also serves as a reviewer for *Transportation Science*, *Transportation Research Part B/C/E*, *IEEE Transactions on Intelligent Transportation Systems*, *IEEE Transactions on Control Systems Technology*, *Transportation Research Record*, and other leading journals in the field.

 ### Professional Experience